jicoing/git-komlalebu-sam/README.md

 # Purpose
 This action is enabling the deployment of my cloudresume CI/CD backend infrastructure using the  sam template I prepared.
 Infrastructure consisting of : 1.
-Lambda Function - komlalebuFunction
+Lambda Function - komlalebuFunction.
-                                2. API - komlalebuAPI
+                               2. API - komlalebuAPI.
-                                3. DynamoDB Tabe - komlalebuTable
+                               3. DynamoDB Tabe - komlalebuTable.

 The below command builds the packaage in SAM CLI.
 `sam build`